josgonza-rh/rhel9-arm-ami/README.md

 We are now ready to launch EC2 instances with our custom AMI !

 For more information on all the possibilities concerning the launch of EC2 instances, please refer to the following link in the official AWS documentation: [Launching, listing, and terminating Amazon EC2 instances](https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-instances.html).

+But if you want to know how the story continues, you can see how I use this AMI to deploy a [Graviton](https://aws.amazon.com/ec2/graviton/) instance on AWS (`EC2` based on `ARM` architecture), install and configure `Image Builder` and create a custom image of `RHEL 9 for Edge` with `MicroShift` to be deployed on a `Raspberry PI 4`: [How to create your Red Hat Enterprise Linux 9 for ARM 64 image with MicroShift using Image Builder](https://github.com/josgonza-rh/rhel9-arm-microshift).